jamesonrader/AudioQR/README.md

 # XT Audio Beacons

-This is a protocol for relaying data through high frequency, inaudible sound waves, essentially converting any speaker into an “Audio-Beacon.”
+This is a protocol for relaying data through inaudible, ultrasonic sound waves, essentially converting any speaker into an “Audio-Beacon.”
 This communications protocol utilizes sound waves in a similar way to how Bluetooth employs electromagnetic waves, offering an alternative method for transmitting data for both iOS and Android.

 ##### Advantages include: